Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample3_BackRestoreResume.md

 KeyVaultBackupClient Client = new KeyVaultBackupClient(new Uri(keyVaultUrl), new DefaultAzureCredential());

 // Construct a BackupOperation using a KeyVaultBackupClient and the Id from a previously started operation.
-BackupOperation backupOperation = new BackupOperation(Client, backupOperationId);
+BackupOperation backupOperation = new BackupOperation(client, backupOperationId);

 // Wait for completion of the BackupOperation.
 Response<Uri> backupResult = await backupOperation.WaitForCompletionAsync();